FREE gift & FREE Shipping on all orders £50+

 6. Rich in nutrients

 Want to learn more about kefir?
-Check out Alyssa’s article – How much probiotic bacteria is in kefir?
+Check out Alyssa’s article: How many probiotics are in kefir – & why CFUs vary

 Any questions?
 Contact one of our Nutritional Therapists via Live Chat, weekdays from 8am to 8pm.